Doctor Answers: How to Treat Prostatitis Without Antibiotics?

-Prostatitis is a condition that is defined by pain and inflammation in the male prostate gland.
+Prostatitis is a condition defined by pain and inflammation in the male prostate gland.
+While antibiotics are often prescribed, particularly for bacterial prostatitis, other forms may not require antibiotic use—especially if the underlying cause is fungal or otherwise non-bacterial.

-Prostate massage can help open clogged channels in the prostate and thus reduce inflammation.
+Prostate massage can help open clogged prostate channels, thus reducing inflammation.
 Besides, It can be helpful to enhance blood flow and maintain tissue integrity.
 Unfortunately, urologists rarely use this time-honored technique to “milk the prostate” with prostate massage.

 Prostate massage can help treat pelvic floor disorders by improving muscle tone.
 This is especially true for men who do not respond to medical treatment with antibiotic therapy.
 It also helps to express fluid retained in the prostate, which can then be analyzed.